mukjs/Data-Analytics/Python-Challenge/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-* The analysis looks similar to the one below:
+* The [main file](PyBank/main_PyBank.py) contains the python script developed for analysis.
+The analysis looks similar to the one below:

   ```text
   Financial Analysis